EddieSCJ/EddieSCJ/README.md

 It's very nice to meet you.

 I'm an about 2 years experienced software developer who worked in B2B, P2P, and Health Systems in customer and compliance operations with java, kotlin and go.

-I'm also a 20 years old coding, design patterns and best practices enthusiast.
+I'm also a 20 years old boy who is coding, design patterns and best practices enthusiast.

 ## **GitHub Stats**